telerik-boneyard/kendo-react-dialog/docs/api.md

 ##### action `Object`

-Indicates which button has triggered the closing of the window.
+Indicates which button triggered the closing of the window.
 Passes the complete object provided in the `actions` array.
-This field is `undefined` when the titlebar close button is clicked.
+This field is `undefined` when the title bar **Close** button is clicked.

 ## Buttons

 #### actions `Array`

 Displays buttons for interacting with the Dialog.
-Accepts `String`, `Object` and `React.Component` instances.
+Accepts `String`, `Object`, and `React.Component` instances.

-When an item is a `String`, a button with this string label is rendered.
+* When an item is a `String`, a button with this string label is rendered.

-When an item is an `Object`, it is passed as props to a Kendo UI Button.
+* When an item is an `Object`, it is passed as props to a Kendo UI Button component for React.

-When an item is a `React.Component`, it is rendered in the button area.
+* When an item is a `React.Component`, it is rendered in the button area.
 Components do not trigger the `onClose` function automatically, and need to handle their click events manually.